 (6) The water board shall keep all fire hydrants in the area in effective order.

-(7) The water board on installing, abolishing, or keeping a fire hydrant in effective order, shall render to the Authority, where the fire hydrant is in a fire district, a statement of account of the cost to the water board of the labour and materials incurred in doing so, except the cost of re-instatement, and shall render to the local government of the district in which the work is done a statement of account of the cost to the water board of the labour and materials incurred in re-instatement.
+(7) The water board on installing, abolishing, or keeping a fire hydrant in effective order, shall render to the FES Commissioner, where the fire hydrant is in a fire district, a statement of account of the cost to the water board of the labour and materials incurred in doing so, except the cost of re-instatement, and shall render to the local government of the district in which the work is done a statement of account of the cost to the water board of the labour and materials incurred in re-instatement.

 (8) The water board on installing, abolishing or keeping a fire hydrant in effective order, shall render to the local government, where the fire hydrant is in the district of the local government but elsewhere than in a fire district, a statement of the cost to the water board of the labour and materials in doing so, including that of re-instatement.

-(9) In the event of non-payment of the amount shown in a statement of account rendered pursuant to the provisions of the last 2 preceding sections it shall be recoverable from the Authority or the local government to whom the statement is rendered at the suit of the water board in a court of competent jurisdiction as a debt due.
+(9) In the event of non-payment of the amount shown in a statement of account rendered pursuant to the provisions of the last 2 preceding sections it shall be recoverable from the State or the local government, according to whether the statement is rendered to the FES Commissioner or the local government, at the suit of the water board in a court of competent jurisdiction as a debt due.

 (10) The property in fire hydrants, whether installed before, on, or after the proclaimed day, shall —

-(a) if the fire hydrant is in a fire district, whether constituted wholly or partly before, on, or after the proclaimed day, vest in the Authority as owner;
+(a) if the fire hydrant is in a fire district, whether constituted wholly or partly before, on, or after the proclaimed day, vest in the Minister responsible for the administration of the Fire and Emergency Services Act 1998 as owner;

 (b) if the fire hydrant is in the district of a local government but elsewhere than in a fire district, vest in the local government as owner.